 But I’ve learned something recently that has kind of set me straight: I don’t need to buy toys for my kids!

 When I give my kids toys, they simply feel like being given toys is part of life – something that they’re entitled to – and they ask for more toys.
-There are never enough toys to satisfy them, and going down the toy isle at Walmart becomes a huge hassle with kids incessantly as “can I have that?
+There are never enough toys to satisfy them, and going down the toy aisle at Walmart becomes a huge hassle with kids incessantly as, “can I have that?
 Oh, can I have that too?”

-It’s all so bright and shiny, a kid can hardly be blamed.
+It’s all so bright and shiny that a kid can hardly be blamed.

 But Garrett didn’t relent, so we settled on an alternative.
 I don’t know why we hadn’t thought of it before.
 I guess I just thought he was too little – but he’s not!

 It’s really simple: Garrett would do chores that we would pay him for, and he would save his money to buy his own toys.

 This solution has worked brilliantly!
 It took a few days for him to really comprehend what was going on, and since his desired toy had such a steep price tag (for such a little boy), he got a little frustrated with how long it took to save up for it, but now, when we go down the toy isle, instead of begging for a toy, he asks how much it costs (and if that’s more money than he has ;)).

 Not only that, but Garrett has turned into a much more willing helper around the house – even when he’s not getting paid!

 Here’s what earning his own money to pay for his toys has taught Garrett:

 Why We Stopped Buying Toys For Our Kids